WYOMISSING, Pa.--(BUSINESS WIRE)--

 About Penn National Gaming

 Penn National Gaming owns, operates or has ownership interests in gaming and racing facilities with a focus on slot machine entertainment.
-Upon completing the proposed separation from Gaming and Leisure Properties, Inc., the Company will operate twenty-six facilities in seventeen jurisdictions, including Florida, Illinois, Indiana, Iowa, Kansas, Maine, Maryland, Mississippi, Missouri, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, West Virginia, and Ontario.
-Upon separation, in aggregate, Penn National's operated facilities will feature approximately 31,000 gaming machines, 800 table games, 2,900 hotel rooms and 8.8 million of property square footage.
+The Company presently operates twenty-eight facilities in eighteen jurisdictions, including Florida, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Mississippi, Missouri, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, West Virginia, and Ontario.
+At September 30, 2013, in aggregate, Penn National's operated facilities featured approximately 33,000 gaming machines, 800 table games, 2,900 hotel rooms and 9.0 million of property square footage.

 - Penn National Gaming